googleapis/google-cloud-ruby/grafeas/MIGRATING.md

 ```

 If you want to continue using Google's Cloud Container Analysis implementation,
-we recommend using the `google-cloud-container_analysis` gem, which retains the
+we recommend using the `google-cloud-container_analysis` gem, which provides
-Google-specific defaults and features.
+the Google-specific default endpoint and credentials.
+Using the Container
+Analysis client library, you can obtain a Grafeas client object connected and
+authenticated with the Google backend.

 New:
 ```